Your feedback is very important to us.

 Complaints outside the Council’s responsibility

-- Matters of law or central Government policy
+- Matters of law or central Government policy (such as Council Tax legislation)

 - The correct application of Council policy, or to matters for which there is a right of appeal (an appeal within the Council or to an independent tribunal)